 Every legit Google review counts and even a negative reviewer can help your cause if handled properly.

-When your business has popped up in a Google search, you’ll rank higher if you’ve responded to the reviews.
+When your business has popped up in a Google search, you’ll rank higher if you’ve responded to the reviews (positive as well as negative).
 It’s a great way to show both your potential customer as well as search engines that you engage with your customer base.
 An additional plus is that it can also encourage others to leave reviews too.

 When customers see you’re regularly corresponding and talking to other customers, they’re more likely to leave a review themselves.
 People like to feel listened to and reviewers expect a response to feedback these days (both positive and negative).
 Get engaging with your customers to boost those online reviews.